-Action Requirement Prerequisite Citation Α RA TBC Comments appropriate, upon the present and future uses of the land."
-Stockpiling Stockpiled at the site for up to 90 days without satisfying all substantive requirements of a hazardous waste facility storage permit provided certain conditions are met with regard to storage, inspections, and management.
-These conditions include: the waste is non-RCRA contaminated soil; the hazardous waste being accumulated does not contain free liquids; the hazardous waste is accumulated on an impermeable surface, such as high-density polyethylene, of at least 20 mils that is supported by a foundation, or high-density polyethylene of at least 60 mils that is not supported by a foundation; the generator provides controls for windblown dispersion and precipitation runoff and run-on, and complies with any stormwater permit requirements issued by an RWQCB; the generator has the accumulation site inspected weekly and after storms to assure that the controls for Non-RCRA hazardous waste intended for on-site treatment and disposal.
+Action Requirement Prerequisite Citation Α RA ТВС Comments appropriate, upon the present and future uses of the land."
+Stockpiling permit provided certain conditions are met with regard to storage, inspections, and management.
+These conditions include: the waste is non-RCRA contaminated soil; the hazardous waste being accumulated does not contain free liquids; the hazardous waste is accumulated on an impermeable surface, such as high-density polyethylene, of at least 20 mils that is supported by a foundation, or high-density polyethylene of at least 60 mils that is not supported by a foundation; the generator provides controls for windblown dispersion and precipitation runoff and run-on, and complies with any stormwater permit requirements issued by an RWQCB; the generator has the accumulation site inspected weekly and after storms to Non-RCRA hazardous waste intended for on-site treatment and disposal.
 Cal.
-Health & Safety Code § 25123.3 2, 3 Only substantive provisions more stringent than 40 C.F.R. §264.554 relating to non-RCRA hazardous waste are applicable.
+Health & Safety Code § 25123.3 2, 3 Only substantive provisions more stringent than 40 C.F.R. §264.554 relating to non-RCRA hazardous waste are applicable. include: the waste is non-RCRA contaminated soil; the hazardous waste being accumulated does not contain free liquids; the hazardous waste is accumulated on an impermeable surface, such as high-density polyethylene, of at least 20 mils that is supported by a foundation, or high-density polyethylene of at least 60 mils that is not supported by a foundation; the generator provides controls for windblown dispersion and precipitation runoff and run-on, and complies with any stormwater permit requirements issued by an RWQCB; the generator has the accumulation site inspected

-Remedial Action Alternatives for the SMUD 59th Street Corporation Yard Site: Alternative 1 - No Action; Alternative 2 -Soil Excavation/Off-Site Disposal; Alternative 3 - Limited Soil Excavation/Off-Site Disposal, Soil Containment/Capping-in-Place, and LUCs
+Remedial Action Alternatives for the SMUD 59th Street Corporation Yard Site: Alternative 1 - No Action; Alternative 2 - Soil Excavation/Off-Site Disposal; Alternative 3 - Limited Soil Excavation/Off-Site Disposal, Soil Containment/Capping-in-Place, and LUCs

-Action Requirement Prerequisite Citation Α RA твс Comments windblown dispersion and precipitation runoff and run-on are functioning properly; the generator, after final off-site transportation, inspects the accumulation site for contamination and remediates as necessary; the site is certified by a registered engineer for compliance with the standards specified herein.
+Action Requirement Prerequisite Citation Α RA ТВС Comments windblown dispersion and precipitation runoff and run-or are functioning properly; the generator, after final off-site transportation, inspects the accumulation site for contamination and remediate as necessary; the site is certified by a registered engineer for compliance with standards specified herein.
+5